nc3040/nc3040.github.io/readme.md

 That's it!
 We now have a copy of the resume template that we can edit.

-### Editing Our Resume in Visual Studio Code
+### II.
+Editing Our Resume in Visual Studio Code

 Etter demonstrates in their book why using a lightweight markup language is a great idea: it allows us to write out content quickly without worrying about long and complicated syntax, while letting us convert that content to other prettier formats later.
-By using Markdown, we can edit our resume in a text editor like VS Code, and even preview the resulting formatting from right within the editor.
+By using Markdown, you can edit your resume in a text editor like VS Code, and even preview the resulting formatting from right within the editor.

 1. Open Visual Studio Code (VS Code).
 2. On the start screen, choose **Clone Git Repository...**, then **Clone from GitHub**.